jeenogeorge/osemosys-rdm/README.md

 pip install -r requirements.txt
 ```

-3. Ensure your chosen solver (GLPK, CBC, or CPLEX) is properly installed and accessible from the command line.
+3. Ensure your chosen solver (GLPK, CBC, CPLEX, or Gurobi) is properly installed and accessible from the command line.

 ## Project Structure